dvidelabs/poly.shell/doc/api/shell.md

 If sudo doesn't ask for a prompt, the operation behaves like a normal `shell.run` command.
 If a password is prompted, the operation proceeds like a normal `shell.run` command once the password is accepted.

+Password prompts are directed to process.stdout but are not included in the output streamed to `options.outStream` and is not buffered in `capture()`.

 If there is another password prompt pending with the same password agent, sudo will wait for that prompt to complete and then use the answer similar to an